Skäggetorp

 Skäggetorp is a city district in Linköping, Sweden, located northwest of downtown.
 The buildings are mostly two-story and three-story buildings, both condominiums and apartment buildings, which are built around a large center with office buildings, shops, bank, pharmacy and other services.
-In the area there are medical and dental offices, schools, child care, nursing home, church, playing fields and Ullevi allotment area.
+In the area there are medical and dental offices, schools, child care, nursing home, a Swedish Lutheran church, playing fields and Ullevi allotment area.

-Construction in Skäggetorp began from the south in the 1960s, in the 1970s the Ullevi area was built and in 1986 more apartment buildings were constructed at Skäggetorps center.
+Construction in Skäggetorp began from the south in the 1960s.
+In the 1970s, the Ullevi area was built and in 1986, more apartment buildings were constructed at Skäggetorps center.
 Skäggetorp was part of the Million Programme.

-The population was 8,448 in December 2008, in 1965 the population was only 76.
-At its peak in 1979 the population of Skäggetorp was 9,901.
+In 1965 the population was only 76.
+But by 1979, the population of Skäggetorp was 9,901.
+It then decreased and in 2000 about 7,900 people lived there.
+But it started to rise again and the population was 8,448 in December 2008.
+A local council report released in April 2025 said that 9,688 people lived there in 2024, making it the second most populated suburb in the city.
+Of these, over 5,000 people are men.
+It also stated that the area was in the top three in Linköping for population increase between 2000 and 2024.

 In 2012, 45.1% of the district's residents were of foreign origin.
-In 2019 the percentage of people with foreign origin had risen to 56.4%.
-The unemployment rate among 16 to 64 year-olds in Skäggetorp in March 2020 was at 18.3%.
+In 2019, the percentage of people with foreign origin had risen to 56.4%.
+This had gone up further in 2023 to 62%.
+Since 2014, the most common places of birth outside of Sweden were Syria, Somalia and Iraq.